 Driving Laws Across the Nation

 When it comes to driving laws, things vary from state to state.
-For example, in Alabama it's illegal to drive while blindfolded.
+For example, in Alabama, it's illegal to drive while blindfolded.
 (Thank goodness!)
 And in Arkansas?
 Don't even think about honking your horn where cold beverages and sandwiches are served after 9 p.m., really!

 Oddities aside, there are some laws that drivers must abide by no matter where they're driving in the U.S. Check out the basic driving law information below to learn about a few of these laws.
-Driving with the right amount of car insurance coverage and choosing to not drink and drive are two of the best places to start if you want to stay legal on the road.
+Driving with the right amount of car insurance coverage and choosing not to drink and drive are two of the best places to start if you want to stay legal on the road.

 Learn more about laws that can help you prevent trouble on the roads and with your driving record.